juan-galdino/hello-world/README.md

 # hello-world
-I'm following the Hello World Github Guides to become a better developer.
+I'm following the Hello World Github Guides in this file to take the first steps on this platform.

-Now i'm learning how to edit a file in repository.
+## Apresentation

-My name is Juan Galdino, but only Juan is okay.
-I'm addicted to many types of art and aspire to be a great front-end developer as well because it's a profession I love to study and be.
+My name is Juan Galdino.
+I'm from Brazil, my age is 20 and I'm interested in working as a front end developer as well , because it's a profession I love to study and be.

-It's time to commit my changes :)
+I'm a begginer student.

+Thank you for reading this.